mryeminthu/Capstone-Project/README.md

  Clone this repository to your desired folder:
   - Click Code button (shown in green color)
   - Copy URL.
-  - Please clone it with the following command: git clone <url>
+  - Please clone it with the following command: git clone (your copied URL)

 ### Install